thecem/octopus_germany/README.md

 - **Entity ID**: `sensor.octopus_<account_number>_electricity_price`
 - **Description**: Shows the current electricity price in €/kWh
+- **Tariff support**:
+  - **Simple tariffs**: Displays the fixed rate
+  - **Time of Use tariffs**: Automatically updates to show the currently active rate based on the time of day
+  - **Heat tariffs**: Supports specific heat pump tariffs like Heat Light and shows the applicable rate
 - **Attributes**:
   - `code`: Product code
   - `name`: Product name